srl-labs/containerlab/docs/manual/kinds/vr-sros.md

 Nokia SR OS node launched with containerlab can be managed via the following interfaces:

 === "bash"
-    to connect to a `bash` shell of a running vr-sros container:
+    to connect to a `bash` shell of a running Nokia SR OS container:
     ```bash
     docker exec -it <container-name/id> bash
     ```